MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

    * Recommendations to fix the reported issues with links to guidance docs.

-  After you've reviewed the list of issues, fix all the reported issues and share the updated app package over email, for us to re-validate your app thoroughly.
+  After you've reviewed the list of issues, fix all the reported issues and share the updated app package over email, for the validation team to re-validate your app thoroughly.
 If you've any queries related to the reported issues, contact the validation team at [teamsubm@microsoft.com](mailto:teamsubm@microsoft.com).

   If there are issues remaining or regression issues observed in your app, the validation team will share an updated validation report with you.
 If your app had blockers, you might see new issues reported when your app is validated after the blockers are resolved.
 Sometimes, the validation team has also noticed regression issues in apps post deployment of fixes.
 It takes a few re-submissions to close all the issues for an app that consists of bugs, and get it approved to publish to the Teams store.